hoodiehq/hood.ie/_posts/2015-01-12-travel-grants-for-couchdb-day.md

 - *What do you do?*
 - *Why should you win a travel grant?*

-We will announce the four winners by Monday, January 19th.
+We will announce the four winners by Monday, Friday 23rd.

 Looking forward to hearing from you!
 And, by the way: going to CouchDB Day is also your chance to meet <a href="https://twitter.com/janl">Jan</a> who will also attend :)